UConn vs. Arkansas Predictions & Picks - NCAA Tournament Sweet 16

 UConn vs. Arkansas Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Thursday's contest that pits the UConn Huskies (27-8) against the Arkansas Razorbacks (22-13) at T-Mobile Arena has a projected final score of 73-69 (based on our computer prediction) in favor of UConn, who is a small favorite in this matchup according to our model.
-Game time is at 7:15 PM on March 23.
+Thursday's contest features the UConn Huskies (27-8) and the Arkansas Razorbacks (22-13) squaring off at T-Mobile Arena (on March 23) at 7:15 PM.
+This matchup, according to our computer prediction, will result in a 73-69 victory for UConn.

-According to our computer prediction, UConn should cover the point spread, which currently sits at 3.5.
-The two sides are projected to exceed the 139.5 over/under.
+According to our computer prediction, UConn is projected to cover the spread (3.5) versus Arkansas.
+The two teams are projected to exceed the 139.5 over/under.

 UConn vs. Arkansas Game Info & Odds